solarbirdy/NorthshoreBikeMap/README.md

 * ADDED: This paint that looked like a bike lane but had no markings in Lake Forest Park now has a confirmed sign saying it's for bikes AND pedestrians both, so now it goes on the map with a special note.
 (Both maps)
 * UPGRADE: The east side of 15th Ave NE in Shoreline south of Hamlin Park has an off-street bike path now, rather than just a bike lane.
 Map updated to reflect this in the affected area.
 (Both maps)

+Coming in next release:

+* ADDED: 61st Ave NE bike lane extension to the Snohommish County border, more than doubling the length of bike lanes on the street.
+Briar, you're up!
+* PROVISIONALLY MARKED: The Georgetown walk/ped dog park's bike/ped corridor connecting Ellis Ave S. to E. Marginal Way S has been completed but is not yet open.
+The opening date is officially the 27th, but I have put it on the map with a note about the opening date.
+Typically these kind of infrastructures have a soft open before the official date, but that's very much in the air at any given time.

 Previous releases:

 Changes with 2.1.1 (May 15, 2026):